Skip to content

 App fails to start

-Check logs in the CapRover dashboard: App detail page → Logs.
+Check the logs in the CapRover dashboard (app detail page → Logs).
+Common issues:

 SILEX_EXPRESS_JSON_LIMIT=50mb